staind825/qa-todo-assessment/README.md

 This application uses React 17.0.2 to implement a todo application.

 -   [React](https://reactjs.org/) is a JavaScript library for creating user interfaces.

-## Implementation details

-React focuses mainly on providing composable user interfaces to enable developers to build an appealing website or web app.
-React does not force the user to utilize a particular design pattern, but it does provide useful hooks to implement an MVC pattern, if desired.

-React:\
-Model: Todo reducer (reducer.js)\
-View: React ui components\
-Controller: App component + useReducer hook

-MVC:\
-Model: Maintains the data and behavior of an application\
-View: Displays the model in the ui\
-Controller: Serves as an interface between view & model components

-## Build steps

-To build the static files, this application utilizes webpack.
-It minifies and optimizes output files and copies all necessary files to a `dist` folder.

 ## Requirements